RichardBack/PetHotelManagement/README.md

 ### Code Reviews in Software Engineering and Design:

-Code reviews were crucial during the development process, improving design choices and ensuring correct application of object-oriented principles like inheritance and polymorphism.
+Code reviews were crucial during development, improving design choices and ensuring correct application of object-oriented principles like inheritance and polymorphism.
 Peer feedback helped refine the system's architecture and optimize the transition from Java to Python.
 ___

 ## Course Outcome Alignment: